OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 ### Creating the Octopus API key
 The Octopus extension requires an [API key](/docs/octopus-rest-api/how-to-create-an-api-key) to interact with the Octopus server.

-The Octopus extension only requires read access to the Octopus instance.
-It is recommended that you create a [service account](/docs/security/users-and-teams/service-accounts) that belongs to a team with read-only permissions.
+A common use case for the Octopus extension is to query an Octopus instance.
+When used for read-only tasks, it is recommended that you create a [service account](/docs/security/users-and-teams/service-accounts) that belongs to a team with read-only permissions.
 The documentation [here](https://github.com/OctopusSolutionsEngineering/OctopusCopilot?tab=readme-ov-file#creating-a-service-account) provides a sample Terraform module to create a read-only role, a team referencing the role, and a service account belonging to the team.

+The Octopus extension can also be used to execute runbooks, create deployments, and release deployments.
+When used for these tasks, the associated API key must be linked to an account with the appropriate permissions.

 ### Creating a GitHub Copilot account

 You can sign up for a GitHub Copilot account [here](https://github.com/features/copilot).
+You must also enable the required [policy settings](https://docs.github.com/en/copilot/github-copilot-chat/github-copilot-extensions/managing-github-copilot-extensions).

 You can also use the web based interface without GitHub Copilot.
 See the section "Test query website" for more details.